 There were also violent revolts in Vilna, Bialystok, Czestochowa, and several smaller ghettos.

-But there were courageous people who stood out from time to time.
-They were found in every Nazi-occupied country and from all walks of life.
-What is clear is that most of these people were very ordinary people, making individual choices of conscience.
-Their actions demonstrated that true heroes are often just ordinary people acting on their convictions.
+Stories of rescuers are found in every Nazi-occupied country and from all walks of life.
+Their actions demonstrate that true heroes are often just ordinary people acting on their convictions.
 Many were surprised that what they had done was deemed to be exceptional.

-The Nazis were brutal in their reprisals against anyone caught trying to assist.
+The Nazis were brutal in their reprisals against anyone caught trying to assist Jews.
 Bystanders therefore had good reason to be concerned for their personal safety.
 This in turn makes the actions of those who did resist the more remarkable.
 Their actions were selfless, but no less calculated.
-They knew the potential risk, but took the risk anyway.
+They knew the potential risk, but acted anyway.